ValerieMauduit/AoC2022/README.md

 Talking with Christian, I realized that the map was deterministic, so actually, it is just a travel in a 3D map with some limitations (you can't go to the Z-) So my idea is that I will map the 3D map and count like in day 12 the lengths of the possible paths.
 Let's see.

+Actually, I was able to do it easily.
+Only one point: Christian told me that I could have to wait before entering the blizzards.
+It helped me to forecast this case from the beginning.